Glossary of Terms

 Entrance Counseling

 Entrance counseling reviews the borrower’s rights and responsibilities and the terms of the borrower’s loans.
-Borrowers must undergo entrance counseling before they receive federal student loans for the first time.
+First time federal loan borrowers must complete entrance counseling before their federal loans disburse to their account

 Expected Family Contribution

 The expected family contribution (EFC) is a measure of the family’s financial strength.
-It is calculated based on the FAFSA and CSS Profile and is a minimum measure of the family’s share of college costs.
+It is a minimum measure of the family’s share of college costs.
 It is used to determine the student’s eligibility for student financial aid in the calculation of financial need.
 Despite the name, it is not the amount of money the family will pay for college.
 Most families will pay more than the EFC because the financial aid offer may include loans and/or student employment.

 FAFSA